swap-stack/game_scrape_fastapi/README.md

 # game_scrape_fastapi
-A hobby project to track game prices on Steam.
-Created some endpoints to access this data.
+ Track game prices from Steam.

+ Created the endpoints in FastAPI